Richard-Burd/Richard-Burd.github.io/_posts/2018-03-08-using_flash_messages_to_generate_errors_on_multiple_pages_sinatra.markdown

      set :session_secret, "fwitter_secret"
   end
 ```
-…you will also need to `enable :sessions` somewhere in the controller as shown above.
+You will also need to `enable :sessions` somewhere in the controller as shown above.

 The final two steps are setting a place for the message to appear in the view as well as establishing the conditions for that message to appear in the controller; let’s do the latter first.
 If you look at [./app/views/users/create_user.erb]( https://github.com/Richard-Burd/sinatra-portfolio-project/blob/master/app/views/users/create_user.erb) you will see the flash message designated on lines 5 through 7:
 ```